Vyral/charletta-wilson/_drafts/2021-05-18-a-model-for-positive-influence.md

 ---
 layout: post
 title: A Model for Positive Influence
-date: 2021-05-18 17:46:12
+date: 2021-05-18 17:46:00
 tags:
   - Coaching
 excerpt: The SCARF model can help you navigate the winds of change.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Charletta+Wilson/A+Model+for+Positive+Influence.mp4
-pullquote: As leaders we can be proactive...minimizing fears and pushback.
+pullquote: 'As leaders, we can be proactive minimizing fears and pushback.'
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false